thunkingspot/mgtsvr/readme.md

     sudo chown -R www-data:www-data /var/www/aqua_app
     sudo chmod -R 755 /var/www/aqua_app
-- Modify appinfra/nginx_aqua.conf to work with app files. setting the proxy for /api/ means that the api will be stripped from the request and should not be included in the routes on the app side
+- Modify appinfra/nginx_aqua.conf to work with app files. setting the proxy for /api/ means that the api will be stripped from the request and if you want the routes to refer to it make sure the proxy_pass line in the conf includes it - e.g. - http://localhost:8000/mgtapi
-- Create a symbolic link to enable the configuration by linking it to the sites-enabled directory. sudo ln -s /home/ubuntu/src/examples/mgtsvr/appinfra/nginx_mgtapi.conf /etc/nginx/sites-enabled/
+- Create a symbolic link to enable the configuration by linking it to the sites-enabled directory. sudo ln -s /home/ubuntu/src/mgtsvr/appinfra/nginx_mgtapi.conf /etc/nginx/sites-enabled/
 - Remove the default Nginx configuration link to avoid conflicts. sudo rm /etc/nginx/sites-enabled/default
 - Test Nginx configuration to ensure there are no syntax errors.